-It will never fail that you are going to have some parents who step up and help you coach the team.
-If you are lucky, you will have a set of parents who are encouraging throughout the season without being ultra-competitive or complaining that their kid isn’t getting enough playing time.
+You’ll most likely have some parents who step up and help you coach the team.
+If you are lucky, you’ll also have parents who are encouraging throughout the season.
+These are the ones who aren’t ultra-competitive or complaining about their kids’ playing time.
 Embrace these parents who want to become involved.

-Have a parents meeting either before the first practice or at the first practice and set the expectations early for them.
-Let them know that you want them to be involved and encouraging not demeaning and rude to other parents, coaches, players, and the umpires.
+Have a parent meeting either before or at the first practice and set the expectations early for them.
+Let them know that you want them to be involved and encouraging.
+You want them to not be demeaning and rude to other parents, coaches, players, and the umpires.

 As a head coach, this is something that I quickly forgot.
-I was harder on my son than any other player on the team and that is natural when it comes to coaching your own child Naturally, I had higher expectations for him than I did for other players, but I also forgot during that season that he was still only 6 years old.
+I was harder on my son than any other player on the team.
+This is natural when it comes to coaching your own child.
+Why?
+I had higher expectations for him than I did for other players.
+But, I also forgot during that season that he was still only 6 years old.
 He was going to play in the dirt and not listen to what me, as a coach, had to say.

 Because if they have fun, you have fun.